sun-n-y/selectors/README.md

 <a name="custom_anchor_name"></a>
-# A repo of me learning CSS 💻
+# A repo of me learning CSS selectors 💻
 *i put topics into thier own branch to get better at git and git hub. please view accordingly.
 Thank You for stopping by*
 ## Topics covered so far
 - ### CSS